ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   - Accoustic Guitar
   - Saxophone
   - Xylophone
-profession:
-  - performing artist
-  - music producer
-  - writer
-  - featuring artist
 performance_setup:
   - band
-experience: a quality sensational and outstanding performance
-vision: to be a very rich and famous artist
+vision: be a very rich and famous artist
-mission: to help other upcoming good artists grow
+mission: help other upcoming good artists grow
-influences: came from gospel music and popular artists and today listens mostly to Afrobeat, Hip Hop, R&B and Highlife
+reason: to make people happy and have a very big fanbase, develop himself and others
+wishes: to be consistent with whatever one does
 motivation: moods and emotions
 inspiration: in anywhere at all
+youth_influences: gospel music
-solution: music is a thing of the soul that can change one's mood, especially when depressed
+society: music is a thing of the soul that can change one's mood, especially when depressed
-reason: make people happy and have a very big fanbase, develop himself and others
-action: develops his skills by practicing and listening to music every day
 discography: Cradle
 active_region: '{"type":"Point","coordinates":[7.0684797,5.4936095]}'
 proffession: music producer
-wishes: to be consistent with whatever one does
-history:
+history: >-
   He experienced rejection and humiliation which he thinks may have been for not being good enough then.
 Later he experienced that he made people who listened to his music so happy and they see him as a professional artist now.